AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 ## Introduction {#apache-and-dispatcher-configuration-and-testing}

-This page describes how to download and extract the dispatcher tools, the supported apache modules and provides a high-level overview of the legacy and flexible modes.
+This page describes the dispatcher tools and how to download and extract them, the supported apache modules and provides a high-level overview of the legacy and flexible modes.
 Additionally, there are further references on validation and debugging and migrating the Dispatcher configuration from AMS to AEM as a Cloud Service

 ## Dispatcher Tools {#dispatcher-sdk}